CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Recently Visited Sites

- If a site is in the opponent's discard pile, the number of strikes and prowess for the site's automatic-attack are increased by 1.
+ If a site is in the opponent's discard pile, the number of strikes and prowess for the site's automatic-attack are increased by 1. <span id="page41" class="page-number">41</span>

 #### Tapping to Face Multiple Strikes